open-contracting-extensions/eforms/docs/mapping.md

         <td class="mapping">

 This field maps to the same `finance` objects as created for BT-5010-Lot and BT-7220-Lot.

 If BT-5010-Lot is not present follow the guidance for BT-5010-Lot, setting the `.id` of the `Finance` object incrementally based on its position in the `finance` array rather than the value of BT-5010-Lot.
-For each `efac:Funding`, add or update the corresponding `Finance` object in the budget's `.finance` array and map to its `.description`.
+For each `efac:Funding`, add or update the corresponding `Finance` object in the budget's `.finance` array and map the value of this field to its `.description`.

 ```xml
 <efac:Funding>